To prayerfully foster the awareness, promotion and support of vocations through, education, action and affirmation.

 With the HOLY SPIRIT, we will create a culture that responds to and supports each persons’ call to holiness;

 For a long time, we have been praying for vocations.
 The Parishes’ newly formed Vocation Ministry with the guidance of the Holy Spirit, will help us understand what a vocation means and entails.

 Check out the bulletin boards at the front of both churches, they are loaded with pictures of young people from the Diocese of Ogdensburg who are discerning a Vocation in the priesthood or religious life.
 Please keep these young people in your prayers while they discern a very important decision.
-If you are contemplating this important Vocation, please contact Father Martin @ 315- 232-2392.
+If you are contemplating this important Vocation, please contact Father Decker @ 315- 232-2392.

 The lay people build up the Body of Christ in our parish by participating in various ministries.
 These include: ministers at Mass (greeter, lector, altar server, Extraordinary Minister of Communion, music ministry).
 Other ministries include:

 cleaning the church, altar linens, flowers for the altar, small sewing projects, office help, landscaping, visiting shut-ins, small carpentry projects, fundraising, preparing food for social functions.

 Nina Hershey, a commissioned lay minister, provides help to families with various needs.
 Her number is (315) 938-7363.